Global Offshore Wind Infrastructure: Deployment and Operational Dynamics from Dense Sentinel-1 Time Series: Related Research

-A number of studies have addressed global scale mapping. \citet{zhang2021gowt} applied morphological filtering to Sentinel-1 SAR imagery within a rule-based approach and produced a first freely available, EO based, global scale OWT dataset called GOWF.
-A similar rule-based approach was presented by \citet{WANG2024explosivegrowth} for global OWT location mapping. \citet{Paolo2024} motivated by the work of \citet{WONG2019111412} used a combination of CFAR on Sentienl-1 SAR data and convolutional neural network (CNN) on Sentinel-1 SAR and Sentienl-2 multispectral data to detect and classify marine infrastructure on a global scale with a dedicated "wind" category. \citet{hoeser2022deepowt} introduced DeepOWT, a global scale dataset of offshore wind infrastructure locations that distinguishes OWTs, OWT foundations, and support platforms as separate classes, using a CNN based object detection approach on Sentienl-1 SAR data. \citet{Zhang2024gowtgeedeep} employed Sentinel-2 imagery and an ensemble of CNN based detection models to reduce false positives in global OWT detection.
+Building on this foundation, the following studies contribute to OWT mapping by providing solutions which present results on a global scale. \citet{zhang2021gowt} applied morphological filtering to Sentinel-1 SAR imagery within a rule-based approach and produced a first freely available, Earth Observation based, global scale OWT data set called GOWF.
+A similar rule-based approach was presented by \citet{WANG2024explosivegrowth} also for global OWT location mapping, where the rule-set has been refined to provide robust decision boundaries for global applications. \citet{Paolo2024}, motivated by the work of \citet{WONG2019111412}, used a combination of CFAR on Sentinel-1 SAR data and convolutional neural network (CNN) on Sentinel-1 SAR and Sentinel-2 multispectral data to detect and classify marine infrastructure with a dedicated "wind" category.
+This study demonstrates, how the combination of multispectral and SAR imagery, processed by consecutive CFAR and deep learning analysis can scale to global marine infrastructure mapping.
+Another study by \citet{Zhang2024gowtgeedeep} focuses on precision maximization, especially important for near coast and heterogeneous coastal environments by investigating Sentinel-2 imagery with an ensemble of CNN based detection models and successfully reduced false positives in global OWT detection. \citet{hoeser2022deepowt} introduced DeepOWT, a data set of offshore wind infrastructure locations which beside its global scope is a first contribution to disentangle stages in the deployment process of OWTs, distinguishing OWT foundation, and fully deployed OWTs as separate classes, using a CNN based object detection approach on Sentinel-1 SAR data.